bitst0rm-pub/Formatter/README.md

    args = self.get_args()

    # Get the input "config_path" from the User settings or
-   # the path of the per-project config dotfile if found or None.
+   # the path to the local config dotfile if found or None.
    path = self.get_config_path()

    # Get the current text content in view or the current selected text.